Rutanya Alda: Life

 Rutanya Alda was born Rutanja Skrastiņa (Rūta Skrastiņa) in Riga, in German-occupied Latvia, the daughter of Vera (née Ozoliņa), a businesswoman, and Jānis Skrastiņš, a poet.
-Alda, her grandmother, her mother and her brother spent seven years in a displaced persons camp in Allied-occupied Germany after World War II.
+Alda, her grandmother, her mother, and her brother spent seven years in a displaced persons camp in Allied-occupied Germany after World War II.
 She then relocated with her family to the United States, briefly living in Chicago before settling in Flagstaff, Arizona.

+Alda studied at Northern Arizona University, where she earned a Bachelor of Science degree in economics.
+She stated in later interviews that she chose to study economics as "a way of pleasing my mother, who wanted me to be a doctor or a lawyer.
+Economics was considered a pre-law degree at the time.
+I wanted to be an actress, from the age of 5, when I saw my first play and movie, in the displaced person camps.
+I never wavered from this passion."

 Career

-With a career spanning nearly 50 years in show business and over 100 roles, Alda might be best known for her performances in The Deer Hunter as Steven's wife, Angela, as well as for the cult classic Mommie Dearest, as loyal Crawford housekeeper Carol Ann, and Amityville II: The Possession, having been nominated for the Golden Raspberry Award two years in succession (1982 and 1983) for the latter roles.
+Alda studied acting with Barbara Loden and Paul Mann in New York City.
+With a career spanning nearly 50 years in show business and over 100 roles, Alda might be best known for her performances in The Deer Hunter as Steven's wife, Angela, as well as for the cult classic Mommie Dearest, as loyal Crawford housekeeper Carol Ann, and Amityville II: The Possession, having been nominated for the Golden Raspberry Award for two years in succession (1982 and 1983) for the latter roles.
 She has also won a Clio and is a member of the Academy of Motion Picture Arts and Sciences.
 Additionally, Alda has appeared in numerous television programs, such as Cold Case and CSI: Crime Scene Investigation, and as a featured character in the Ron Perlman/Linda Hamilton TV series Beauty and the Beast, as well as commercials and stage work.

 In 2009, she appeared in Stolen, playing the elder version of Jessica Chastain's character, and had a supporting role in the horror film Late Phases (2014).
 Between 2014 and 2016, Alda appeared in the web series Old Dogs & New Tricks.

 Personal life

 She was married to actor Richard Bright from 1977 until his death in 2006, when he was hit by a bus in New York City.
-They had one son, Jeremy.
+They had one son named Jeremy.